X

 How do you perform Sulcus Sign?

-• With one hand, the examiner stabilizes the patient’s contralateral shoulder while applying a distal pull on the patient’s relaxed affected arm with the other hand.
+The patient is seated or standing, with the examined arm hanging at the side.
+With one hand, the examiner stabilizes the patient’s contralateral shoulder while applying a distal pull on the patient’s relaxed affected arm with the other hand.
+This is best done by grasping the patient’s arm at the elbow, with the elbow slightly flexed.

-The test can also be performed so that the examiner supports the patient’s 90°-abducted arm.
+The sulcus test can also be performed so that the examiner supports the patient’s 90°-abducted arm.
 Applying pressure to the proximal one-third of the upper arm from above can then provoke distal subluxation of the humeral head, this will create a significant step-off beneath the acromion.

 What does a positive Sulcus Sign mean?